loganbrenningmeyer/c-cube-printer/README.md

   - To keep the cube from bobbing up and down and sticking to the top of the terminal, print $(2 \* space + length)\*10 - maxY)$ new lines
     - Adds space above the cube equal to the distance between the maximum y-value of the cube and the edge of the space taken up by the cube
     - Needs \*10 to account for \*10 scaling when converting vertices from floats to ints by multiplying by 10 and rounding in getVerticesCoordinates
-    - Just as printing $x-1$ spaces to the left of new rows prints x-values properly relative to their true coordinates, printing these new lines situates the y-values so the cube doesn't stray from its center
+    - Just as printing $x-1$ spaces to the left of new rows prints $x$-values properly relative to their true coordinates, printing these new lines situates the $y$-values so the cube doesn't stray from its center